ahranyu/100_My_Project/6_UK_Job_glassdoor2024/README.md

 ### Insights:
-- As Data Analyst, SQL, Excel, Power BI are most required.
+- As a Data Analyst, the top required skills are SQL, Excel and Power BI.
+- Programming languages like Python and R appear less often but they are slightly high payed skills.

 # What I learned
-I learned about data job in Uk such as required skills and popular industry.
-Also I learned PostgreSQL to clean string data.
+I learned about data job in the Uk such as required skills and popular industry.
+Also I experienced to use PostgreSQL to clean string data and extraction.

-- PostgreSQL : Starting from builing database and creat table to clean the job title columns, I found it is easy to clean string data and take out only data that I want.
+- PostgreSQL : From builing database and creat table to clean the job title columns, I found it is effective to filter data.

 - Python : Utilizing libraries such as Pandas, Seaborn and Matplotlib for major data manipulation and visualization.
 I tried scatter plot to show 2 numeric datas and placed name in the chart.

-- Data Cleaning : I started with Excel for initial data inspection and cleanup, then I copyed the data to SQL.
-In SQL, I cleaned string data to pull out the title that I want.
+- Data Cleaning : I started with Excel for initial data inspection and cleanup, then deeper filtering in SQL, and finally used python for the main analysis.

 - Data Exploration Strategy : As I learned from first project, this time I planed explorations.
-Following my plan and also added a few analysis that I found intresting.
+As following my plan and also added a few analysis that I found intresting.

 # Insights

-This project revealed usuful information of data jobs in UK.
+This project revealed useful information of data jobs in the UK.

-- Data jobs in UK get more than £40K and software engineers are get higher pay compare to data jobs.
+- Data professionals in the UK generally earn more than £40K, and software engineers tend to get higher pay compare to data jobs.
-- SQL is most demanded skill, as more than 22% of job posting requires, however it is not the highest paying skill.
+- SQL is the most in-demand skill, as more than 22% of job posting requires.
-- Also they require to have communication skill.
-- As Data Analyst, SQL, Excel, Power BI are most required.
+- For Data Analyst roles, SQL, Excel and Power BI are commonly required.
+- Communication skill is also frequently mentioned.

 # Challenges I Faced

-- Data cleaning : Using SQL to clean up string data, need to make sure every data that I want was pulled
+- Data cleaning : When filtering data using SQL, I had to ensure that the desired data was correctly selected and cleaned.
-- Complex Data Visualization : Tried scatter plot and to ensure easy to see the analysis, I need to narrow down data.
-Also pay attantion to visualization.
+- Complex Data Visualization : It was important to narrow down the data to create clear and readable scatter plots.
-- Data correlation : To correct correlation, I performed count function to check if there is enough data to manipulate.
+- Data correlation : I used `count()` function to comfirm that there was a sufficient amount of data for valid correlation and analysis.

 # Conclusion

-The analysis provide idea of salay by job title and which skills to learn.
-Additionally able to look up by industry of job.
+The analysis provide valuable insights of job market in the UK.
+I was able to :
+    - Analyze salary differences by job role, industry, and company size.
+    - Identify top in-demand skills and examine their correlation with salary.

+Through this project, I significantly improved my skills in SQL and visualization.
+Also the analysis shows a better picture of current job market in the UK.